 At a summer retreat, you’ve got time and space to really focus on the big things.
 You can build in a true strategic planning session.
 Discuss in depth with your full governance team — the CEO, the C-suite leadership, and the trustees — your organizational priorities for the year.

-We mentioned at the top of this ebook that, to decide where you’re going, you’ve got to be clear about where you are.
+To decide where you’re going, you’ve got to be clear about where you are.
 At an annual retreat, you can assess what got done in the previous year, revise your priorities as needed, and define what the upcoming goals look like.

 Follow the retreat with focused committee work.

 Within a couple of weeks of your retreat, each committee meets to delve into the best ways to meet the organization’s goals.